 I believe that having one lawyer prepare estate plans for both Parties is best.
 The Parties waive potential conflicts of interest and each agree that they can hire their own lawyers at any time.
 Since I represent both Parties, I have to be fair to both and cannot keep confidences from either Party from each other.
 I also can never represent one Party against the other because of conflicts of interest.
 This promotes harmony and communication between the Parties.

-Separate Counsel is needed if a Prenuptial Agreement attempts to address either of these issues:
+Separate Counsel is needed if a Prenuptial Agreement attempts to add unequal amounts of Separate Property during the Marriage.
+I won’t sign off on such Agreements.

 Prenuptial Agreements are less enforceable the closer they are executed to the date of marriage.